demainic/BSY/IO.md

 .......

+## Task 3 – Linux Device Model and UDEV
+*Navigate to /sys and familiarize yourself with the structure.
+Look for, and understand the content of the “uevent” file for the block device (volume) created for the IO performance task.*

+*Enter the /dev directory and look for the device file that represents the volume.
+What can you see from the file attributes?*

+*UDEV uses /sys to create devices files in /dev upon the appearance (e.g. hotplugged) of a device.
+List the rule files of UDEV that define this on-demand behavior.
+What happens if you attach a mouse as IO input device?*

+*Remove the volume (detach it via OpenStack User Interface) created for the IO performance testing before and look for changes in the /sys and /dev directory.*

 ## Task 4 – Example IO Device: Hard Drive
 iostat (see man iostat ) is a useful tool to provide low-level disk statistics.